Installer Directory

 • Roof insulation (by roll) £2000.

-In order to recieve the government's Boiler Upgrade Scheme you will need an Energy Performance Certificate (EPC).
+In order to receive the government's Boiler Upgrade Scheme you will need an Energy Performance Certificate (EPC).
 These are usually only carried out when you're thinking of selling your house and cost around £80-120.
-You can find an EPC asssessor by searching online.
+You can find an EPC assessor by searching online.
 An EPC will tell you what energy efficiency measures you can take to improve your home.
-To recieve the BUS you will have to have no advisories for cavity insulation or loft insulation.
-This means that if there is a cavity, you will need to have it filled (unless you can prove it isn't beneficial) and if there's less than 200mm loft insulation, it will have to be topped up.
+Prior to May 8th 2024, in order to receive the BUS you had to have no advisories for cavity insulation or loft insulation.
+This meant that if your external walls were of a cavity construction, you would need to have it filled (unless you can prove it isn't beneficial) and if there was less than 200mm loft insulation, it will have to be topped up.
 Current building regs for loft insulation is 300mm.

 Boiler Upgrade Scheme (BUS)